openziti/dilithium/docs/concepts.md

 A critical component in achieving high performance is retransmission of lost payloads with the correct timing.

-Payloads that are retransmitted to early are in danger of being an un-needed retransmission (the corresponding `ACK` may be in transit).
+Payloads that are retransmitted too early are in danger of being unnecessary (the corresponding `ACK` for a successfully received payload may still be in transit).
 Un-needed retransmissions consume bandwidth that could be used for productive data movement.

 Payloads that are retransmitted too late reduce the overall perceived performance of the link.
-When a retransmission is necessary it often fills in a "hole" in the `rxPortal` buffer like a Tetris piece, allowing a number of payloads to be released at once.
-The more payloads are pending, waiting on a retransmission, the more performance impact will be felt by late retransmissions.
+When a retransmission is necessary it often fills in a "hole" in the `rxPortal` buffer (like a Tetris piece), allowing a number of payloads to be released to the receiving client at once.
+The more payloads that are pending, waiting on a retransmission, the more performance impact will be felt by late retransmissions.

-In order to achieve the tightest retransmission timing possible, `dilithium` uses configurable `rtt` _probes_.
-Probing is accomplished by the `txPortal` capturing the current high-resolution wall clock time, and inserting that into an outbound payload.
+In order to achieve the tightest retransmission timing possible, `dilithium` uses configurable _round-trip time probes_.
+Probing is accomplished by capturing the current high-resolution wall clock time, and inserting that into an outbound payload.
 When the `rxPortal` receives a payload with an embedded `rtt` probe, it embeds that probe back into its outbound `ack` for that payload.
-When the `txPortal` receives an `ack` with an `rtt` probe embedded, it can compare that probe to the current wall clock time to determine how long it took to get a response to that payload from the other side.
+When the `txPortal` receives an `ack` with an `rtt` probe embedded, it compares that probe timestamp to the current wall clock time to determine how long it took to get a response to that payload from the receiver.

-`rtt` probes are sent according to a configurable period, and the resulting `rtt` value is averaged over a configurable number of previous times.
-That averaged value is then scaled using a configurable _scale_ value, and can have additional milliseconds of time added to it.
-That value is output as `retxMs`, which is the number of milliseconds that the `retx` monitor should use in computing retransmission deadlines.
+`rtt` probes are sent according to a configurable period, and the resulting `rtt` value is averaged over a configurable number of previous probed time deltas.
+That averaged value is then scaled using configurable scaling and adjustment factors.
+The final value is output as `retxMs`, which is the number of milliseconds that the `retx` monitor should use in computing retransmission deadlines.

 ## Portal Scaling

 ![Portal Scaling](images/concepts/portal_scaling.png)

-The flow rate is controlled by the _capacity_ of the portal (window).
-Finding the ideal sending rate, which results in the most productive data transfer with the least unnecessary retransmission requires the continual adjustment of the portal capacity.
+The message flow rate is controlled by the _capacity_ of the portal (window).
+Finding the ideal sending rate, which results in the most productive data transfer with the least unnecessary retransmissions requires continual adjustment of the portal capacity.

 In `dilithium` protocols, there are currently 3 main factors which contribute to scaling the portal capacity value.

-Successfully acked transmissions have the size of their productive payloads added to an _accumulator_.
-When the number of successfully acked transmissions reaches a configurable threshold value, the size of that accumulator is scaled according to a `scale` value and the result is added to the `capacity`.
-This is intended to be the primary mechanism that allows the window size to grow.
+Successfully acknowledged transmissions have the size of their productive payloads added to an _accumulator_.
+When the number of successfully acked transmissions reaches a configurable threshold value, the size of that accumulator is scaled (`tx_portal_increase_scale`) and the result is added to the `capacity` (window) size of the link.
+This is the primary mechanism that allows the window size to grow.

 Duplicate acks (`dupack`) are counted.
-When the number of duplicate acks reaches a configurable threshold value, the portal capacity is multiplied by a configurable `scale` value.
+When the number of duplicate acks reaches a configurable threshold value, the portal capacity is scaled by a configurable value (`tx_portal_dupack_capacity_scale`).

 Retransmissions (`retx`) are counted.
-When the number of retransmitted payloads reaches a configurable threshold value, the portal capacity is multiplied by a configurable `scale` value.
+When the number of retransmitted payloads reaches a configurable threshold value, the portal capacity is multiplied by a configurable value (`tx_portal_retx_capacity_scale`).

 Whenever a counter reaches a threshold it is reset to zero.
-When `dupack` or `retx` counters reach their thresholds, in addition to multiplying the portal capacity by their `scale` values, they also multiply the successful transmission accumulator by a scale value (current implementations hardcode this scale to `0.0`), allowing them to clear or adjust the successful transmission accumulator.
+When `dupack` or `retx` counters reach their thresholds, in addition to multiplying the portal capacity by their `scale` values, they also multiply the successful transmission accumulator by a scale value (`tx_portal_dupack_success_scale`, `tx_portal_retx_success_scale`), allowing them to clear or adjust the successful transmission accumulator.

 ## Write Buffer (txPortal)